The Baby-Sitters Club: Shannon Louisa Kilbourne

 Shannon is an overachiever who is involved in many extracurricular activities, and is the only member who doesn't attend Stoneybrook Middle School; she instead goes to Stoneybrook Day School, which is a private school.
 She first appears in Kristy and the Snobs.
 She lives in Watson's neighborhood.
 She has two younger sisters, Tiffany and Maria, and is Kristy's first friend in her new neighborhood, although initially, Kristy thought she was a snob.
-She is an associate member, which she took because she was too busy to come to meetings.
+She is an associate member because she is too busy to come to meetings.
 However, when Dawn temporarily left the club, she filled Dawn's place as an alternate officer.
 Once Dawn returned, she went back to the position of associate member.
 After the death of Kristy's beloved collie, Louie, Shannon gave Kristy one of Astrid's (a Bernese Mountain Dog) puppies, which David Michael named after Shannon.

 Stoneybrook

 Stoneybrook is a fictional suburban town in the state of Connecticut.
 It is the hometown of many of the characters in both The Baby-Sitters Club series and the Baby-Sitters Little Sister series as well.

 The town is near Stamford, Connecticut.
-Several adults in the town commute to Stamford and Jessi Ramsey takes her ballet classes there.
+Several adults in the town commute to Stamford, and Jessi takes her ballet classes there.

-Stoneybrook's known public schools include Stoneybrook Elementary, Stoneybrook Middle School, and Stoneybrook High School; as well as Kelsey Elementary School, Kelsey Middle School, and Kelsey High School.
-Private schools include Stoneybrook Academy (which Karen Brewer and several other charges attended) and Stoneybrook Day School, which is where associate member Shannon Kilbourne attends.
+Stoneybrook's known public schools include Stoneybrook Elementary, Stoneybrook Middle School, and Stoneybrook High School, as well as Kelsey Middle School.
+Private schools include Stoneybrook Academy (which Karen Brewer and several other charges attended) and Stoneybrook Day School, which is where associate member Shannon attends.

-Karen Brewer's father and Kristy Thomas's stepfather, Watson Brewer, owns a mansion in an upscale subdivision of Stoneybrook.
-The families of Hannie Papadakis; Amanda and Max Delaney; and Shannon Kilbourne; among others, also live there.
+Karen's father and Kristy's stepfather, Watson Brewer, owns a mansion in an upscale subdivision of Stoneybrook.
+The families of Hannie and Linnie Papadakis, Amanda and Max Delaney, and Shannon Kilbourne also live there.

-Karen Brewer's mother, Lisa, and stepfather, Seth Engle, reside in a regular middle-class neighborhood, in which the family of Nancy Dawes also resides.
-The majority of the members of The Baby-Sitters Club also live in a middle-class neighborhood.
-When Stacey returned in Stoneybrook she moved into the house behind Mallory Pike's so whenever she came outside, her backyard would face Mallory's house.
-Bradford Court, where Claudia Kishi lives (and at the beginning of the series Mary Anne Spier and Kristy Thomas lived there as well) is within walking distance of almost all of their houses and of Stonybrook Middle School.
-After Mary Anne's father, Richard, marries Dawn Schafer's mother, Sharon, they move into Sharon and Dawn's house, which is on Burnt Hill Road.
+Karen's mother, Lisa, and stepfather, Seth Engle, reside in a regular middle-class neighborhood, as does the family of Nancy Dawes.
+Most of the club members also live in a middle-class neighborhood.
+When Stacey returned to Stoneybrook, she moved into the house behind Mallory's, so whenever she came outside, her backyard would face Mallory's house.
+Bradford Court, where Claudia lives (and at the beginning of the series, where Mary Anne and Kristy lived also) is within walking distance of almost all of their houses and of Stoneybrook Middle School.
+After Mary Anne's father, Richard, marries Dawn's mother, Sharon, they move into Sharon and Dawn's house on Burnt Hill Road.